Health Benefits of Oregano: A Powerful Herb in Your Kitchen

 These are the protective antioxidant compounds from the oregano leaves:

-However, the most significant benefits really came from the oil of oregano.
-There are two powerful compounds in the oregano oil, carvacrol and thymol.
+However, the most significant benefits came from the oil of oregano.
+It contains two powerful compounds, carvacrol, and thymol.

-Carvacrol has been known as antibacterial, antifungal, antiviral, and antimicrobial.
-It’s been used throughout history for the treatment of bacterial, parasitic, viral, and fungal infections.
+Carvacrol is an antibacterial, antifungal, antiviral, and antimicrobial agent that has been used throughout history to treat bacterial, parasitic, viral, and fungal infections.

 So now, can we call him “Superman?”

 Well, maybe “Superman” isn’t enough!
-Carvacrol is also anti-inflammatory and can also prevent heart diseases, cancer, and autoimmune conditions.
+Carvacrol is an anti-inflammatory drug that can prevent heart disease, cancer, and autoimmune conditions.

-• This herb is commonly used as a spice for your homemade salads, dressings, sauces, meats, and other recipes.
-It is the easiest and the tastiest way to consume a significant amount of oregano.
+- This herb is commonly used as a spice in homemade salads, dressings, sauces, meats, and other recipes.
+It is the easiest and tastiest way to consume a significant amount of oregano.

-• Some of the dishes where adding this herb is perfect are Margherita Pizza, Pesto, Roasted Chicken, Tomato Salad, Grilled Pork, and Vegetable Soup.
+- Some dishes where adding this herb is perfect are Margherita Pizza, Pesto, Roasted Chicken, Tomato Salad, Grilled Pork, and Vegetable Soup.

-• Oregano oil can be easily purchased.
-It can be used as a supplement or essential oil.
-In using it for sore muscles, headaches, or painful parts, mix the oil of this herb with a carrier oil ( you may use coconut or olive oil ), and rub it gently to the affected area.
+- Oregano oil can be easily purchased and used as a supplement or essential oil.
+To use it for sore muscles, headaches, or painful parts, mix the oil of this herb with a carrier oil ( you may use coconut or olive oil ) and rub it gently on the affected area.
 If taken orally, follow the directions on the bottle for the correct dosage.

 After knowing everything about this herb, check your kitchen if you have some!